m-rutter/michaelrutter.dev/content/conditional_types_and_overloading.md

 type level function that takes a single type as an argument and returns another type.

+Enough about prelimaries, time to get to the meat of the matter.

 ## TypeScript function overloads are not type safe

 TypeScript supports a form of overloaded functions, which is a common feature in